Ride in the Rain FAQs

 What counts as a trip?

 A bike trip in the Ride in the Rain Challenge is defined as a ride outside greater than or equal to 0.25 miles in distance.
-A commute trip is defined as a trip between home and the school or work.
-All other trips made during the workday or for getting around town should be designated as ‘other.’
-If you are a multi-destination ride, you may count each leg (if each leg is more than 0.25 miles) as a trip.
+It’s that simple. ‘ If you are a multi-destination ride, you may count each leg (if each leg is more than 0.25 miles) as a trip.
 Sorry, but only outdoor bike trips (no spin or indoor biking miles) count in the contest.
 Also, electric assist bicycles are welcome but must be able to be operated without electricity.
 Please, no fully motorized bikes.
 Email email@example.com with any questions.

 Do only rides in the rain count?